rur/treetop/README.markdown

           <div id="nav">...</div>
       </template>

-There are many ways that this can improve user experience <sup>[docs needed]</sup>.
-A [Treetop Client Library](https://github.com/rur/treetop-client) is available to manage these requests using XHR.
-It applies templates to the DOM with a very simple find and replace mechanism.
+There are many ways this can be used to improve user experience <sup>[docs needed]</sup>.
+A [Treetop Client Library](https://github.com/rur/treetop-client) is available to help manage these requests using XHR.
+The JS client applies template fragments to the DOM with a very simple find and replace mechanism.

+## Example

+A very basic example can be run from this repo <sup>[needs improvement]</sup>.

+    $ go run example/

+Tip.
+Activate your network tab to observe what's going on.

-### Protocol Examples:
+### Other Examples:

 - [Todo \*Without\* MVC](https://github.com/rur/todowithoutmvc) - Treetop implementation of [TodoMVC](http://todomvc.com) app using the template protocol.

 ## Template Executor

 The 'Executor' is responsible for loading and configuring the templates.
-It create a [HTTP Handler](https://golang.org/pkg/net/http/#Handler) which will manage the plumbing to serve requests between loading data and executing templates.
-You can implement your own template loader <sup>[docs needed]</sup>, the following are provided:
+It creates a [HTTP Handler](https://golang.org/pkg/net/http/#Handler) which will manage the plumbing between loading data and executing templates.
+You can implement your own template loader <sup>[docs needed]</sup>, but the following are provided:
 - `FileExecutor` - load template files using os.Open
 - `FileSytemExecutor` - loads templates from a supplied http.FileSystem instance
 - `StringExecutor` - treat the view template property as an inline template string
 - `KeyedStringExecutor` - treat the view template property is key into a template map
 - `DeveloperExecutor` - force per request template parsing

-## View Handlers
+## View Handlers Function

-View handlers load data for a corresponding Go template.
+View handler functions load data for a corresponding Go template.
 Just as nested templates are embedded in their parent, nested handler data is embedded in the data of it's parent.
-Example of a child handler passing data _back_ to the parent,
+Example of a parent handler loading data from a child handler,

     func ParentHandler(rsp treetop.Response, req *http.Request) interface{} {
         return struct {